RedisLabs/redislabs-docs/content/platforms/kubernetes/tasks/upgrading-with-operator.md

 ---
-Title: Upgrading a Redis Enterprise Cluster on Kubernetes
+Title: Upgrade a Redis Enterprise cluster on Kubernetes
+linkTitle: Ugrade a Redis cluster
 description: This task describes how to upgrade a Redis Enterprise cluster via the operator.
 weight: 10
 alwaysopen: false